 Julia DaCosta completed her Bachelor of Science in Human Nutritional Sciences from the University of Manitoba in May 2017, and the Manitoba Partnership Dietetic Education Program in June 2018.
 She works as a Research Assistant to update the Canadian Organ Replacement Registry (CORR) and the Electronic Kidney Health Record (eKHR) for a contract with the Manitoba Renal Program.

-Thomas Ferguson completed his Masters of Science at the University of Manitoba, Department of Community Health Sciences.
+Thomas Ferguson completed his Master of Science at the University of Manitoba, Department of Community Health Sciences.
 He is the Chronic Disease Innovation Center’s in house Health Economist and Biostatistician, and supplies expert advice on cost effectiveness for many academic projects and commercial collaborations.

-Reid Whitlock has completed his B. Sc., B. Ed.
-At University of Manitoba and is currently pursuing his M.Sc. in Community Health Sciences at University of Manitoba.
+Reid Whitlock completed his M.Sc. in Community Health Sciences at the University of Manitoba.
 He has led or participated in retrospective cohort studies for evaluating patient outcomes in relation to diagnostic tools and medication for diabetes, and chronic kidney disease.
 He has also contributed to Systematic Reviews and meta-analyses for studies of frailty in CKD patients.